 STORE CARD PPI

 Many people unknowingly had PPI added on when they took out a store card.
-If you think you’re one of them, don’t delay start your Free PPI Check today!
+If you think you’re one of them, don’t miss the PPI Deadline!

 What is PPI?

 How to check if you had PPI?If you’ve had a loan or credit product but aren’t sure whether you had PPI policy with them, you can ask your provider or choose to pay a claims management company to do so on your behalf.
 All you need to get started is your name, date of birth and previous addresses.
 If you do decide to use a claims management company (CMC) you should check if the company is authorised and listed on the Authorised Business Register from the Financial Conduct Authority .
 Whilst having paperwork is not essential to check if you had PPI, it will help to speed up the process.
 Look for ‘PPI’, or the product names listed below, on original documents, credit agreements, more recent statements, and the terms and conditions for each agreement.
 Information about the PPI policy and any payments you made may appear next to repayments sometimes shown as an additional charge.

 Which product names to look for in your paperworkAs explained above, PPI policies were usually sold with other products like a loan, credit card, store card, mortgage, overdraft or with a car finance agreement.
 As well as ‘PPI’ or ‘payment protection insurance’, many other names were often used for PPI or similar products.
 So your paperwork might include other names for PPI and similar products, such as:

 - credit insurance

 - payment cover

 - loan repayment insurance

 How PPI was Mis-sold?If you find that you had PPI policy and are unhappy with how it was sold, you can complain about it to the bank or other provider concerned and claim back any money you’ve paid with interest.
 Find out about mis-selling of PPI and why you might be eligible to claim a refund.
 It is likely you were mis-sold PPI if you experienced any of the following: